full

 Speaker:

-I can't believe you'd be good at it.
+I can believe you’d be good at it.

 Speaker: